staski/panel-map/README.md

 # panel-map

 A simple Vue component that enbables popups over highlighted areas of an image map.
 Main pupose is for displaying a virtual airplane instrument panel and provide information about the instruments once you hover over them on the image.
+## Dependencies

+panel-map depends on https://github.com/staski/vue-img-mapper as it requires the ids of map areas to be present after initial rendering.
 ## Usage

 Import the component as you normally do, and add it wherever you like in your JSX views as below: